OwlbanGroup/Capetain-Cetriva/README.md

 ## Getting Started

+### Marketplace Installation
+1. Visit the [GitHub Marketplace](https://github.com/marketplace) and search for "Capetain-Cetriva"
+2. Click "Install" and follow the setup instructions
+3. Configure your repository settings as needed

+### Manual Installation
-To get started with Capetain-Cetriva, follow these steps:
+To get started with Capetain-Cetriva manually, follow these steps:

 1. Clone the repository: